Skip to the main content

 Updated Dec 19, 2016

-Dry cleaning workers need to possess:
+Dry cleaning workers need:

-• the ability to perform routine, repetitive work and remain mentally alert
+• The ability to perform routine, repetitive work, and remain mentally alert

-• the ability to work well with others
+• The ability to work well with others

 They should enjoy operating machines and taking a methodical approach to their work.